 What to wear for your headshot session

-Dress in a way that reflects who you are and is relevant for your target audience (the people you want checking you out).
-For executives this would mean a quality business suit, personal trainers a sporty casual look, real estate agents can get by with a stylish business casual outfit, fashion bloggers wear something chic and timeless with a trendy accessory.
+Dress in a way that reflects who you are and is relevant for your target audience.
+For executives this would mean a well-tailored suit, personal trainers a sporty casual look, real estate agents can dress in a stylish business casual outfit, fashion bloggers and creatives can wear something chic with a trendy accessory.
 If you’re going for a formal or casual look make sure your clothes are stylish, new-looking, and tailored to fit.
-You may want to consider coordinating clothing colors and style with your company’s brand.
+You may want to consider coordinating clothing colors and style with your company’s website.
 We recommend bringing at least 2 outfits just in case your first choice isn’t photographing well.
 Take a look at our Pinterest board of outfits for professional headshots.

 Clothing to avoid

 - Stay away from anything with super bold, distracting patterns or colors.
-Clothing with really tight grids or a small herringbone pattern can have a moiré pattern effect on camera and computer screens.
+Clothing with really tight grids or a small herringbone pattern can sometimes have a moiré pattern effect on computer screens.

 - If you wear glasses please bring a pair that doesn’t tint in the sun and has an anti-glare coating.